History of Zionism (pre-1948): Rapid growth of illegal immigration to Palestine

 substantial unofficial and unauthorized movements of people must be expected, and these will require considerable force to prevent, for the patience of many of the persons involved is, and in my opinion with justification, nearing the breaking point.
 It cannot be overemphasized that many of these people are now desperate, that they have become accustomed under German rule to employ every possible means to reach their end, and that the fear of death does not restrain them.

 Despite winning the 1945 British election with a manifesto promising to create a Jewish state in Palestine, the Labour Government succumbed to Foreign Office pressure and kept Palestine closed to Jewish migration.

 In Europe former Jewish partisans led by Abba Kovner began to organize escape routes ("Berihah") taking Jews from Eastern Europe down to the Mediterranean where the Jewish Agency organized ships ("Aliyah Bet") to illegally carry them to Palestine.

+Two British sergeants hanged by the Irgun in 1947.
+From 1944–1948, Zionist paramilitary organizations conducted an insurgency in Mandatory Palestine.

 The British government responded by trying to force Jews to return to their places of origin.
 Holocaust survivors entering the British Zone were denied assistance or forced to live in hostels with former Nazi collaborators (Britain gave asylum to a large number of Belarusian Nazi collaborators after the war).
 In American-controlled zones, political pressure from Washington allowed Jews to live in their own quarters and meant the US Army helped Jews trying to escape the centres of genocide.

 Despite the death of almost a third of the world's Jews during the Second World War, the number of fee paying members of the Zionist movement continued to grow.
 The December 1946 Zionist congress in Basle (Switzerland) attracted 375 delegates from 43 countries representing two million fee paying members.
 As before the largest parties were the Socialist Zionist parties although these lacked a full majority.
 Only ten of the delegates were British Jews.

-British withdrawal: the United Nations Partition Plan for Palestine

-In 1947 Britain announced its intention to withdraw from Palestine.
-A United Nations Special Committee investigated the situation and offered two solutions :